Skip to main content

 It's critical to the success of your online course for your students to see the value that the online site adds to their learning.
 For blended courses (courses where your students are attending face-to-face classes as well as completing an online component), think about how the online environment can best meet their needs.
 You might consider questions such as:

 1. Will all students have equal access to the online site?
-Consider issues such as reliable Internet access and Accessibility of the site for any of your students with disabilities.
+Consider issues such as reliable Internet access and accessibility of the site for any of your students with disabilities or different neurotypes.

 2. What learning activities that are difficult to provide face to face could be undertaken online to help students achieve the course learning outcomes?
 For example, do they need: